 Did you know, though, that Illman’s move to us nearly didn’t happen.
 In an interview with the Boro’ matchday programme, he revealed that Cloughie’s first approach was rebuffed after he fell out with chairman Victor Green.
 With the arrival of Phil Wallace, however, in went Cloughie again; this time capturing his man.

 Neil Illman: Before Boro’

-Neil Illman began his career as a trainee at Middlesbrough, before moving down into the non-league with Eastwood Town.
-After a successful period at the non-league outfit where he was a prolific goalscorer, Illman made the move back to the Football League with a switch to Plymouth Argyle.
+Illman started his career as a trainee at Middlesbrough – a rare example of a lad to play for ‘both’ Boro’s.
+After his time in Teeside, the player stepped down into non-league with Eastwood Town.
+After a successful spell at the Badgers and finding the net often, he got his move back into the Football League with a switch to Plymouth Argyle.

-Unfortunately, the move to Plymouth didn’t work out and he joined Cambridge United in advance of a loan switch to Exeter City.
-The move to the Grecians was followed by a permanent move to Northwich, where Illman found his feet.
-Although injury limited his appearances, he contributed 16 goals during his two-year spell.
+Unfortunately, that move didn’t work out and he went to Cambridge United.
+While at The Abbey, he moved out on loan to Exeter City.
+Illman’s time with the Grecians was followed by a permanent move to Northwich; a club at which Illman found his feet.
+Although injury did much to limit his game time, he still contributed 16 goals during a two-year spell.

 Author: Matthew Kett

 Image: Keith Mayhew (if incorrect, please contact us and we’ll happily credit you)